FerrenF/Java-TestOfSorts/README.md

 # Java-TestOfSorts

 Hi there.
-This is a playground for myself to test some sort algorithms and test data generation.
+This is a playground for myself to test some sort algorithms and generate test data.

 Data Generation: